Gamma-ray burst identification earns top prize

 Van Paradijs led a team that identified the first known optical counterpart for a gamma-ray burster in February 1997.
 He shares the award with the team that operates the Dutch-Italian BeppoSAX X-ray astronomy satellite which discovered the burst.

-NASA/Marshall's Dr. Gerald Fishman, principal investigator for the Burst and Transient Source Experiment (BATSE) aboard the Compton Gamma-Ray Observatory, won in 1994 "for his signal contributions" to that project and to solving "the continuing puzzle of the Gamma-ray Bursts."
+Burst and Transient Source Experiment (BATSE) aboard the Compton Gamma-Ray Observatory, won in 1994 "for his signal contributions" to that project and to solving "the continuing puzzle of the Gamma-ray Bursts."

 Van Paradijs is the Pei-Ling Chan eminent scholar in astrophysics at UAH works on several BATSE research projects.
 One of the world's leading astrophysicists, van Paradijs was appointed to fill UAH's eminent scholar chair in astrophysics in 1993.
 He is a professor of astronomy, and splits his time between Amsterdam and Huntsville, where he collaborates with the BATSE team.